cogsandsquigs/website/README.md

 # My website

-This is my personal website, and accessable [here](https://cogsandsquigs.gq) to!
+This is my personal website, and accessable [here](https://cogsandsquigs.gq)!

 Built with sveltekit and love <3